H3-Apps/HueSurf/README.md

 ---

-## 🚀 What is HueSurf?
+##  What is HueSurf?

 HueSurf is a minimal, fast, and privacy-focused browser built on Chromium.
-We stripped out the annoying ads, sponsored junk, telemetry, bloat, and all that AI nonsense.
+We stripped out the annoying ads, sponsored junk, telemtry, bloat, and all that AI nonsense.
 This project is crafted by a trio of chill devs, with the plan of making web surfing clean and simple.

-## ✨ Features
+## Features

-- 🧹 **No Ads, No Sponsors** – Surf the web distraction-free.
+-  **No Ads, No Sponsors** – Surf the web distraction-free.
-- 🤖 **No AI** – Your data stays yours, no weird bots lurking.
+-  **No AI** – Your data stays yours, no weird bots lurking.
+-  **Lightweight** – Minimal footprint, quick to start, easy on your systems RAM.
+-  **Open Source** – Fork it and modify it however you like.
-- 🪶 **Lightweight** – Minimal footprint, quick to start, easy on your systems RAM.
+-  **Lightweight** – Minimal footprint, quick to start, and easy on your systems RAM.
-- 🛠️ **Open Source** – Fork it, star it, and make it your own.
+-  **Open Source** – Fork it and make it your own.
-- 💸 **Donation Friendly** – If you vibe with us, show some love!

-## 💸 Support & Donations

-We’re open to donations!
-If you want to help us keep HueSurf alive and bloat-free, hit the donate button or reach out!

-## 🛠️ Installation
+##  Installation

 > **Note:** HueSurf is in active development.
 Some features may change!
 > No releases are ready yet.